Paramount Plus: Everything to know about CBS All Access' replacement

-Paramount Plus is the subscription streaming-video service set to replace CBS All Access, costing $10 a month ad-free when it launches Thursday in the US and 18 Latin American countries.
-Paramount Plus will include live news and sports as well as on-demand shows and movies, including originals -- all of which lean into parent company ViacomCBS' brands like CBS, MTV, BET, Comedy Central, Nickelodeon and Paramount Network, plus its Paramount Pictures movie studio.
+Paramount Plus is the subscription streaming-video service replacing CBS All Access.
+It costs $10 a month ad-free or $6 a month with advertising, launching Thursday morning in the US, Canada and 18 Latin American countries.
+Paramount Plus features live news and sports as well as on-demand shows and movies, including originals -- all of which lean into parent company ViacomCBS' brands like CBS, MTV, BET, Comedy Central, Nickelodeon and Paramount Network, plus its Paramount Pictures movie studio.

+You should be able to watch it on devices like Roku and Amazon Fire TV.
+But the technical transition from the previous app to the new one should happen over the course of today and it will vary by platform -- so if you aren't noticing the new Paramount Plus service operating yet on your preferred platform, ViacomCBS suggested checking out paramountplus.com, which already reflects the new offering, in the meantime.

 Paramount Plus will have a library of more than 30,000 episodes and 2,500 movies, plus 36 original series debuts this year.
 Among those originals will be a revival of Frasier, the 1990s sitcom; a CG-animation update of Nickelodeon's Rugrats to tap millennial nostalgia; and a new studio dedicated to the Avatar: The Last Airbender concept, founded by the original cartoon's creators to produce a range of programming, including a new animated movie.